-- 7.2.2.2 It shall be possible for the user of an Operational radio to establish a call with each of the following types of controller (who are not permanently included in a shunting group) with a minimum number of actions being required: - primary controller; (M) - secondary controller; (M) - power supply controller.
-(O) - 7.2.2.3 For some users, particularly for shunting team leaders, up to twenty valid numbers may be stored for one controller type.
-In these cases, the identities of the controllers corresponding to these valid numbers shall be displayed with an audible and visual prompt for one to be selected.
-The number of the controller selected shall then be used to establish the call.
-If no selection is made by the user within 10 seconds the radio shall abandon the call attempt.
-(O) - 7.2.2.4 Once an appropriate number has been obtained, the radio shall attempt to establish a call to this number with railway operation priority.
+7.2.2.2 It shall be possible for the user of an Operational radio to establish a call with each of the following types of controller with a minimum number of actions being required:

+- primary controller; (M) - secondary controller; (M) - power supply controller.
+(O) - 7.2.2.3 For some users, up to twenty valid numbers should be able to be stored for one controller type.
+(O) - 7.2.2.3i If the option in 7.2.2.3 is implemented, the identities of the controllers corresponding to these valid numbers shall be displayed for selection; the number associated with the selected identity shall then be used to establish the call.
+(M) - 7.2.2.4 Once an appropriate number has been obtained, the radio shall attempt to establish a call to this number with railway operation priority.
 (M) - 7.2.2.5 An audible and visual indication shall be provided to the user that the call is proceeding.
 (M) - 7.2.2.6 When the call is connected to the controller, an audible and visual indication shall be provided to the user.
 (M) - 7.2.2.7 The functional identity of the connected party, if available, shall be displayed to the user.
 (M) - 7.2.2.8 Where available, an alphanumeric description of the identity of the connected party shall be displayed.
 (M) - 7.2.2.9 If the system is not able to connect the call, an audible and visual indication shall be provided to the user.
 (M) - Send Railway emergency call - 7.2.2.10 The Railway emergency call shall be able to be initiated using a single red button (see section 13).
 (M) - 7.2.2.11 It should be possible, as a maintenance function, to enable/disable the emergency call function.
-(O) - 7.2.2.12 If the emergency call function is disabled, a visual indication and short audible indication shall be given when:

-- the radio is switched on; (M) - the emergency button is pushed (in this case nothing else will happen).
+(O) - 7.2.2.12 If the emergency call function is disabled, a visual indication and short audible indication shall be given when: - the radio is switched on; (M) - the emergency button is pushed (in this case nothing else will happen).
 (M)